indrome/sentient/README.md

 Note
 ====

 * Port is fixed in source to 54321
+* A high-pass filter is recommended for optimal training.